Frequently Asked Questions

 ‘To assist small businesses on request in their dealings with State and Local Government bodies’.
 How will this work?

 The Commissioner is an independent statutory officer.
-If a complaint or dispute arises with a business and a State or Local government body, the Commissioner will liaise with the appropriate State or Local government body to assist in resolving the dispute.
+If a complaint or dispute arises between a business and a State or Local government body, the Commissioner will liaise with the appropriate State or Local government body to assist in resolving the dispute.
 It was important to define the functions clearly about what the Commissioner can help small businesses with and there are disputes of this nature that occur.
 If the matter is with a Commonwealth department it will be referred to the appropriate Commonwealth contact.

 What is the relationship between the ACCC and the Small Business Commissioner and will there will be duplication in functions?